kaovilai/opendatahub-operator-homeroom/roles/seldon/README.md

 Seldon
 =========

 This role will deploy Seldon release 0.2.7.

-The default setting for seldon-core-crd used is usage_metrics.enabled=false.
-While the default settings for seldon-core is rbac.enabled=true,apife.enabled=true,ambassador.enabled=false,single_namespace=true
+The default setting for seldon-core-crd used is:
+`usage_metrics.enabled=false`

+The default settings for seldon-core is:
+`rbac.enabled=true`
+`apife.enabled=true`
+`ambassador.enabled=false`
+`single_namespace=true`

 This role installs the following pods
 1. Redis
 2. Seldon Cluster Mananger
 3. Seldon API manager

+For more information on seldon settings and components please visit [www.seldon.io](https://www.seldon.io)

 Role Variables
 --------------